ankowals/saf/README.md

 	Then the status code is 200

 In both cases step shall pass.
+Please note that step def input parameter is of type String. method checkIfInputIsVariable can return an object of different type (Long, Double, String, Boolean).

+It is assumed that user knowns what type is expected otherwise we can get type missmatch exception.

 If there is a need to read any environment property one can use in a step ctx.env object.
 An example below